Maede27/BCCAQ_Downscaling-Method/Graham_job_submission_bccaqR.txt

 # Compute-Canada-Graham-commands

-Install PuTTY to connect to the Compute Canada (Graham Server) Copy graham.computecanada.ca to Host Name or IP address in PuTTY, then select SSH and open After connecting to CC server, navigate to home/mehdisam To install the R packages, you need to load "netcdf" module in addition to gcc and R:
+Install PuTTY to connect to the Compute Canada (Graham Server) (or download **MobaXterm** from here :https://mobaxterm.mobatek.net/download.html it is menu design terminal for Windows and very user-friendly)
+Copy graham.computecanada.ca to Host Name or IP address in PuTTY, then select SSH and open After connecting to CC server, navigate to home/mehdisam To install the R packages, you need to load "netcdf" module in addition to gcc and R: